What Are Dental Implants?

 The first application of dental osseointegration was the implantation of new titanium roots in an edentulous (toothless) patient in 1965 and thus dental implants embarked into the dentistry world.
 During its historical growth, dental implants showed a 90 percent success rate, and long-term studies continue to show an improving rate of success.

-Here are some of the reasons a patient may consider dental implants:
+Here are some of the reasons a patient might consider dental implants:

 Please use this form to contact us.
 We will get back to you as soon as possible.